Bangladesh TV hires country's 1st transgender news anchor

 “I was very nervous, I was feeling so much emotional, but I had in my mind that I must overcome this ordeal, this final test,” Shishir, 29, said in an interview Tuesday.

-Born Kamal Hossain Shishir, she said she found in her early teens that she was stuck in a man’s body and behaved like a woman.
+In her early teens, she began to live publicly her female identity.
 She said family members, relatives and neighbors started teasing her and she was bullied and sexually exploited.

 She started feeling that it was impossible to continue living and attempted suicide, she said.

-Note: This story was first published on March 10, 2021.
-It was updated on March 12, 2021, to correct by removing the anchor’s former name and conforming to AP style.